 Naselle River Fishing:

-The Naselle River originates in the Willipa hills and flows through the heart of Pacific and Wahkiakum county before draining out into Willipa Bay.
+The Naselle River originates in the Willapa Hills and flows through the heart of Pacific and Wahkiakum county before draining out into Willapa Bay.
 The Naselle is prime time spawning grounds for a variety of Salmon as well as Steelhead which make the Naselle a great place for catching Lunkers.
 For Naselle river fishing access see our Naselle river fishing access map below.

 When to Fish

 To view a chart that indicates when the salmon run this body of water become a member of Lunkersguide.com Today!!!!

 Salmon season generally runs from August through January.
 Steelhead season runs from June through April.